Peter Purves: Blue Peter

 After leaving Doctor Who, Purves became a regular presenter on the children's magazine programme Blue Peter from 1967 to 1978.
-He co-presented Blue Peter first with John Noakes and Valerie Singleton which created the "Val, John and Pete" line up and are often referred to as "the dream team" and then with Noakes and Lesley Judd, during the programme's perceived golden age.
+He co-presented Blue Peter, first with John Noakes and Valerie Singleton – the "Val, John and Pete" line-up – and then with Noakes and Lesley Judd.
 After Noakes, Purves is the longest-serving male Blue Peter presenter.

 Purves maintained his connection to Doctor Who throughout his time on Blue Peter, often hosting special features on the programme and interviewing the actors.
 These included clips from episodes which are otherwise now lost, including The Daleks' Master Plan, in which Purves himself had appeared.

 Dogs have featured in Purves's career since his Blue Peter days when he was given charge of one of the "Blue Peter Pets", Petra, a German Shepherd cross.
 Purves also presented the spin-off Blue Peter Special Assignment.